A Brief History: 1925 - 1976

 * * * *

-Just for the record, the first students to graduate from the University of Florida with journalism degrees were: Wallace Jerrold Bulloch, Monticello; Malcolm LaMar Fordham, Bradenton; and Paul Rutherford Robertson, Vero Beach.
+Just for the record, the first students to graduate from the University of Florida with journalism degrees were: William Jerrold Bulloch, Monticello; Malcolm LaMar Fordham, Bradenton; and Paul Rutherford Robertson, Vero Beach.
 All three received BS degrees in 1928.

 These are only a few names, selected at random, from the 158 students who were graduated with journalism degrees during the first 25 years of the department, years that spanned the Florida Boom and Bust, the Great Depression and World War II.